 - Comprehensive coverage: Compensates you for damage done to your vehicle in a non-collision context.
 Some common examples include damage incurred during a fire, damage from an animal or collateral damage from a protest or political demonstration.

-- Rental coverage: Covers the cost of renting a vehicle while your car is being repaired.
+- Rental coverage: This covers the cost of renting a vehicle while your car is being repaired.

 - Roadside assistance: Coverage for a roadside assistance program like AAA.
 These programs can assist you in non-emergency situations — for example, if your car runs out of gas, a roadside assistance program can bring you fuel.